Aman ul-Mulk: Aftermath

-Until 1892 Mehtar Aman ul-Mulk had provided a sturdy bulwark to British interests, his death had jeopardised that security.
+Until 1892, Mehtar Aman ul-Mulk had provided a sturdy bulwark to British interests.
+His death had jeopardised that security.
 The British preferred to conciliate Nizam ul-Mulk, as he was connected with Umra Khan of Jandul and with the influential Mullah Shahu Baba of Bajaur through his maternal uncle Kokhan Beg.
-He also had connections in Badakshan, Hunza and Dir.
+He also had connections in Badakhshan, Hunza and Dir.

-Build-up to the siege of Chitral

-However, with Aman ul-Mulks death, all hell broke loose in Chitral, a three way struggle for succession broke out between two of his sons, Nizam ul-Mulk and Afzal ul-Mulk and their uncle Sher Afzal.
+However, with Aman ul-Mulks death, civil war erupted in Chitral.
+A three way struggle for succession ensued between two of his sons, Nizam ul-Mulk and Afzal ul-Mulk, and their uncle Sher Afzal.
 Having the fortune of being on the spot Afzal took control and proclaimed himself Mehtar.
 The first thing that Afzal did was to invite as many brothers as were within reach to a banquet where he murdered them.

-Nizam ul-Mulk was away in Yasin, of which he was the governor, when the Mehtarship was seized by his brother Afzal ul-Mulk.
+Nizam ul-Mulk was away in Yasin, of which he was the governor under the Gilgit agency, when the mehtarship was seized by his brother Afzal ul-Mulk.
 Anxious to consolidate his power Afzal asked the British that an officer might be sent to reside permanently in Chitral.
 Before, however, any arrangements could be made he was killed, after a short reign of a few months, by his uncle Sher Afzal.
 Nizam ul-Mulk at once hurried to Chitral and succeeded in ousting Sher Afzal.

 It was the landing of William of Orange on a reduced scale and with Cashmere troops instead of Dutch guards.
 Twelve hundred men sent by Sher Afzul to oppose him fled to his side.
 The avuncular usurper, realising that it might be dangerous to wait longer, fled to Afghanistan, as James II had fled to France, was received by the ruler with hospitality and carefully preserved as an element of future disorder.